audathuynh/auth/README.md

 ### Problem 4

 I have just received a result from you, the server `S`.
-How do I verify that the result is really from `S`, not from someone else for my request data?
+How do I verify that the result is for the request data I have sent to `S` and it is not from someone else?

-## A proposed solution for authentication

-This will be added later.

-## Authorisation
+## Problems with authorisation

-This will be added later.
+As mentioned above, `S` in the interaction model is a resource server or can be a gateway to access several resource services.
+The ticket T<sub>CS</sub> is used to access any resource server or resources services in the system.
+There is no design in the interaction model to say if the client can access a particular resource server or a resource service or not.

+In practice, we may have several resource servers/services.
+Each resource server/service manages several resource inside.
+Therefore, a verfication is necessary to check whether the client can access a particular resource service, before we conduct another check to see if the client can access a particular resource in the resource service or not.

-## A proposed solution for authorisation
+## A proposed solution

 This will be added later.